AdaCore/training_material/courses/ada_essentials/030_basic_types/03-modular_types.rst

 * Approach 3: use GNAT's intrinsic

-   - Conditions on function name and type representation
+   - Conditions on function identifier and type representation
    - See GNAT UG 8.11

    .. code:: Ada